The philosophy for learning at our school is summarised in our school vision statement…

 to 'shine' in their world; to be proud of who they are and their achievements; to want to know how to improve and grow; to lead the learning of others; to be successful, skilled learners; to be passionate

-Our four key dispositions link to the Church of England's new vision for education; educating for hope, community, wisdom and dignity.
+Our four key dispositions link to the Church of England's vision for education; educating for hope, community, wisdom and dignity.

 At St Vigor and St John School we believe learning is a collaborate activity.
 We aim to foster positive relationships with all members of our learning community; children, parents, staff, governors, the church, neighbours, local organisations, other professionals... we all have a role in supporting learning and well-being.

 As a Church school, we make visible and promote a number of key values.
 These values help us to describe what we think is important in how we learn and live together.
 They form a focus in assemblies and collective worship, in personal and social education, in the wider curriculum, in our school rules and in the way we relate to each other.
 They are based on a set of values described by The Diocese of Bath and Wells and include; respect, love, tolerance, hope, friendship, honesty and forgiveness.
+Each term we focus on one of these values, how we can follow them to improve life for everyone and how The Bible can be a source for learning about these values.